andy-iskauskas/determ_workshop/docs/index.md

 - $\beta(t)$ is the infection rate between each infectious and susceptible individual,

-- $\lambda$ is the rate of becoming infectious after infection,
+- $\epsilon$ is the rate of becoming infectious after infection,

 - $\alpha$ is the rate of death from the disease,